 In between the two lies Babylon.
 Babylon is taken to be the human attempt to replicate the conditions of Eden in an unconscious effort to return, on the individual level, to the mother’s womb; and on the global level, to the Garden.
 Babylon falls short of the kingdom of heaven because the human spirit, resourceful and ingenious as it is, will always far short of the far more brilliant and capable Spirit of God.
 So, the expression “Eden in Babylon” refers to our human effort to simulate the conditions of Eden in the midst of the corruption of Babylon.
 Everywhere we see attempts to create stability, safety, and security in a world that is ultimately unstable, precarious, and unreliable.

 In the musical after which this site is named, Winston Greene seeks to fulfill this objective by creating an intentional community of modern-day “flower children” who seek to present romantic values based on free love, beauty, and freedom of expression to an uptight community of Winston’s origin, where such permissive values lie outside the status quo, and thus are presumed to threaten the prevailing social order.
 Although this website was originally intended to spotlight only the musical work-in-progress, the website has been expanded according to the general thread that has pervaded all my creative endeavors since December of 2011, and in a less intentional way, since childhood.
 But of my idyllic childhood, we shall not speak at this time.
-Best to focus our intentions on the future, and the ultimate objective of seeing each of these major musical works produced — locally, regionally, or globally — in this lifetime.
+Best to focus our intentions on the future, and on our ultimate mutual objectives for ongoing life on this Earth.

 Please donate to Eden in Babylon.

 A little bit goes a long, long way.